USRSE/usrse.github.io/pages/awards/community-awards.md

 The following two awards will be offered in year 2024.

 **US-RSE Excellence in Service**:
 The 2024 US-RSE Excellence in Service Award recognizes a member's exceptional dedication to fostering the growth and advancing the mission of the US-RSE organization.
-The recipient of this award will receive an award certificate, recognition on the US-RSE website, and acknowledgment at the [US-RSE'24](https://us-rse.org/usrse24) conference.
+The recipient of this award will receive an award certificate, recognition on the US-RSE website, a $250 gift card as well as recognition at the annual [US-RSE'24](https://us-rse.org/usrse24) conference.
 Nominees must not currently serve on the US-RSE steering committee, award committee, or be part of the staff.

 **Criteria:**
 * Nominated candidates must be current US-RSE members.
 * Candidates must provide demonstrable evidence of their outstanding contributions to the US-RSE organization, showcasing their commitment to its mission and goals.

 **US-RSE Impact Award**:
 The US-RSE Impact Award honors an individual's remarkable contributions and influence within the Research Software Engineering (RSE) profession.
 It celebrates achievements across various domains, including but not limited to: advancing RSE training and education, elevating RSE status through impactful activities, authoring influential works to enhance visibility, and nurturing the development of RSE communities.
-The recipient of this award will receive an award certificate, recognition on the US-RSE website, and acknowledgment at the [US-RSE'24](https://us-rse.org/usrse24) conference.
+The recipient of this award will receive an award certificate, recognition on the US-RSE website, a $250 gift card as well as recognition at the annual [US-RSE'24](https://us-rse.org/usrse24) conference.
 Nominees must not currently serve on the US-RSE steering committee, award committee, or be part of the staff.

 **Criteria:**
 * The nominated candidate must be a current member of US-RSE.